Denver Bone Cement Lawsuit Lawyers

 Doctors and healthcare providers can be held liable for medical negligence that causes harm to a patient.
 Negligence occurs when the treatment provided falls below the standard of care – the level at which similarly qualified practitioners would have managed the patient’s care under the same or similar circumstances.
 A manufacturer may be held responsible in a product liability claim if injury to the patient was caused by a defect in the bone cement itself.

-If you have been injured through negligence in a procedure in which bone cement was used, you may be entitled to recover compensation.
+If you have been injured in Denver through negligence in a procedure in which bone cement was used, you may be entitled to recover compensation.
 Damages may include your medical expenses, lost wages, loss of earning capacity, pain and suffering, emotional distress, and other losses.
 Contact Leventhal Puga Braley P.C. at (303) 759-9945 or toll-free at (877) 433-3906.
 We can tell you if you have a case and what damages you may be entitled to claim.